Skip to main content

 Tex.
 Prop.
 Code § 53.052(b)

-The original contractor's affidavit must be filed not later than the 15th day of the fourth calendar month after the month in which the indebtedness accrued; the subcontractor rule in (b) shortens the window.
+Rule: The affidavit claiming a mechanic's lien must be filed with the county clerk not later than the 15th day of the fourth calendar month after the day the indebtedness accrued; the subcontractor rule in (b) shortens the window.

 Fla.
 Stat. § 713.06(2)(a)